- TOP 10 LIST

-The Commonwealth Modern Slavery Act 2018 (Cth) (the Act) came into force in Australia on 1 January 2019 to help organisations combat the serious issues in relation to the 40 million victims of modern slavery all around the world, including in Australia.
+The Commonwealth Modern Slavery Act 2018 (Cth) (the Act) came into force in Australia on 1 January 2019.
+Senior Consultant Stephanie Mullaly shares her Top 10 tips to help organisations combat the serious issues in relation to the 40 million victims of modern slavery all around the world, including in Australia.

 The Act requires large organisations to report an annual statement on what they are doing to assess and address risks of modern slavery in their operations and supply chains.
 The first statements are due in 2020 and are based on the activities organisations are undertaking right now!
 As specialists in Procurement & Supply Chain, we’ve compiled our Top 10 tips to assist organisations with the supply chain aspect of their statements: